vcsaturninus/luamockit/docs/luamockit.md

    destructor, then exits its thread.
  * the custom destructor places another event (`MOD`-marked) in the queue
- * the `destroy()` function will look for `MFD` or `MOD`-marked events associated with the timer in question.
-It skips the `MFD`-marked event, and it releases all resources associated with the timer when it sees the `MOD`-marked event.
+ * the `destroy()` function **skips** all `pending` events for the timer in question (handling them does not make sense now since the user has asked that it be destroyed).
+It also skips the `MFD`-marked event.
+When it finally sees the `MOD`-marked events `it releases all resources associated with the timer.
  * the `destroy()` function then `joins` the exited thread so that its thread resources can be released back to the system
  * the timer is now considered destroyed and the function returns